Laryngeal Manual Therapy

 Step 1: Initial Physiotherapy Assessment

-Your appointment begins with a comprehensive physiotherapy assessment focused on identifying factors contributing to voice restriction, discomfort, or fatigue.
+Your appointment begins with a detailed physiotherapy assessment focused on understanding your voice concerns and symptom history.

 Step 2: Identification of Voice-Related Factors